Nukesor/pueue/README.md

 If you want to dig right into it, you can compile and run it yourself with a debug build.
 This would help me a lot!

-## Starting the Daemon

-### Local
-Just run `pueued` anywhere on your commandline.
-It'll exit if you close the terminal, though.

-### Background
-To fork `pueued` into the background, add the `-d` or `--daemonize` flag.
-E.g. `pueued -d`. \
-The daemon can be then shut down using the client: `pueue shutdown`

-### Systemd
-If you use Systemd and don't install Pueue with a package manager, place `pueued.service` in `/etc/systemd/user/`.
-Afterward, every user can start/enable their own session with:

-        systemctl --user start pueued.service
-        systemctl --user enable pueued.service

 ## Utilities